choener/Gene-CluEDO/README.md

 [Wikipedia on Hox clusters.](https://en.wikipedia.org/wiki/Hox_cluster)

 Hox clusters are a set of genes that are linearly ordered.
+The genes are (assumed) to have a single originating gene, and repeated duplication has led to the cluster with unknown duplication tree.

+The long time scales involved make it hard to produce a tree that can be trusted.
+This program therefore produces summary information in the form of edge path probabilities.

 ## Example matrix:

 In this artificial distance matrix, we have prime numbers as distances between nodes.
+Store the matrix in a file, say ``mat.dat``.

 ```
 #   A   B   C   D   E